OCB7D2D/ElectricityLamps/README.md

   will have the wrong rotation once loaded again.
 Only solution is to pick them up and place them again.
 - Added new flag `PowerDontConnect` for lantern edge-case

+## Further ideas

+- Could set color temperature directly on Unity lights.
+- Could change of lights to spot, which would be often better Unfortunately many models don't have it rotated correctly.
+- Add configurable `shadowBias` to optimize self shading
+- More options are: `shadowRadios`

 ### Version 0.1.0